Polar front

-In meteorology, the polar front is the weather front boundary between the polar cell and the Ferrel cell around the 60° latitude, near the polar regions, in both hemisphere.
+In meteorology, the polar front is the weather front boundary between the polar cell and the Ferrel cell around the 60° latitude, near the polar regions, in both hemispheres.
 At this boundary a sharp gradient in temperature occurs between these two air masses, each at very different temperatures.

 The polar front arises as a result of cold polar air meeting warm tropical air.
 It is a stationary front as the air masses are not moving against each other and stays stable.
 Off the coast of eastern North America, especially in winter, there is a sharp temperature gradient between the snow-covered land and the warm offshore currents.

 The polar front theory says that mid-latitude extratropical cyclones form on boundaries between warm and cold air.
 In winter, the polar front shifts towards the Equator, whereas high pressure systems dominate more in the summer.